 Votes at 16

-We have been supportive of Votes for 16- and 17-year-olds for a long time.
-We hope you will join us in calling for the franchise to be extended to 16- and 17-year-olds across the entire UK and in all elections.
-Giving the right to vote to young people aged 16 and 17 is a small… Read more »
+We at the Intergenerational Foundation have been supportive of Votes for 16- and 17-year-olds for a long time.
+We hope you will join us in celebrating the new government’s manifesto pledge to extend the franchise to 16- and 17-year-olds in all elections.
+Giving the right to vote to young people aged 16 and 17 is… Read more »

 Find out more